Declaration of Independence of the Turkish Republic of Northern Cyprus: Recognition

-UN Countries and the Others
+UN member states

-Turkey formally recognized Northern Cyprus on the day its UDI was declared.
+Turkey formally recognized Northern Cyprus on the day its UDI was declared, and is currently the only UN member state to recognise the independence of Northern Cyprus.

+Sub-national entities

 The parliament of the Nakhichevan Autonomous Republic, which is a self-governing exclave of Azerbaijan, has issued a resolution recognising the TRNC as a sovereign nation.

-The decision of International Court of Justice on the declarations of independences
+Decision of the ICJ on declarations of independence

-On 22 July 2010, the United Nations' International Court of Justice non-legally-bindingly decided (in relation to Kosovo) that "International law contains no prohibition on declarations of independence"; see Political status of Kosovo.
+On 22 July 2010, the United Nations' International Court of Justice (ICJ) issued a non-legally-binding decision (in relation to Kosovo) that "International law contains no prohibition on declarations of independence"; see Political status of Kosovo.
 The ruling was expected to bolster demands for recognition by Northern Cyprus.
-The decision of UN ICJ was regarded an inspirational way and another option for Turkish Cypriots.
+The decision of the ICJ has also been regarded as opening more potential options for the TRNC to gain international legitimacy.

+Relevant Court Cases

+International law contains no prohibition on declarations of independence, and the recognition of a country is a political issue.